Dr Robert Shaw is a New Zealand scholar who works in China and New Zealand.

-Robert has managed many research projects in science, education and public policy.
-His affinity is for "everything to do with science".
-He is active in business research, particularly the development of innovative business research methodologies.
+Robert has managed many research projects in science, education and decision-making.
+His affinity is for "everything to do with science and people".
 Recent projects are about the interface between China and the West.
 He supports the Philosophy

 of Education Society of Australasia, the Australian and New Zealand Academy of Management, the Philosophy of Management and the New Zealand Association of Science Educators.

 Robert's theoretical work mainly relates to Kant, Husserl, Heidegger and Heelan, ontology, phenomenology, concepts of